jtanderson/kayako-equipment-tracker/README.md

 ### Kayako Fusion Settings

-Note that there is an offline user included in the installation (Username: OfflineAdmin / Password: OfflineAdmin - for now) so that if something goes wrong and the system cannot authenticate against the Kayako Fusion server, one can log in to change the API settings.
+If at the time of installation, the API settings are entered incorrectly, one can use the Offline Administrator created during installation to change the settings on the system.

 The API settings are found under the "System" tab of the settings page.

 Notes
 -----